Home Page Performance Research In the News Contact

 I conducted a live interview on Iowa Public Radio's The Exchange--hosted by Ben Kieffer--on Monday, April 28, 2008.
 I included recordings of spirituals performed with pianists Timothy Newton and William Tinker during recent recitals given on the Grinnell College campus, discussed the unique nature of performing spirituals set for concert performance and how I became interested in this American musical form.
 Listen to interview.

-Another of my recent presentations focused on "Secret Codes in the Negro Spiritual" at the Grinnell Historical Museum, Grinnell, Iowa.
+Another presentation focused on "Secret Codes in the Negro Spiritual" at the Grinnell Historical Museum, Grinnell, Iowa.
 I led a discussion on how songs such as "Go Down Moses" and "Steal Away" were used to communicate among slaves, especially those who travelled the Underground Railroad.

 I participated in a panel discussion on ways to collaborate in the preservation of the Negro spiritual.
 The panel was sponsored by the National Association of Negro Musicians at their 87th annual conference, Norfolk, Virginia, from July 23-27, 2006.
 See the article about the panel and its participants is on page six of NANM's Reverberations newsletter and a flyer for the conference.